-According to Woodworker’s Journal, many people simply reach for the scroll saw to make tight cuts or complicated curves when it just isn’t necessary.
-With these simple tips, we can show you how to perform cuts with your band saw that will rival any cuts performed with a scroll saw.
+According to Woodworker’s Journal, many people reach for the scroll saw to make tight cuts or complicated curves when it just isn’t necessary.
+With these simple tips, we can show you how to perform cuts with your band saw that will rival any cuts enacted with a scroll saw.

 1. Draw Your Lines Before Cutting

 It can be tempting to work without a pattern in mind, but if you’re looking to perform tight cuts, you’ll need to be prepared.
 Rather than drawing straight onto your material, produce accurate plans that you can print and transfer onto your stock.